nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/DAILY_JOURNAL_DATA_DOM.md

 ## Render the Entry List

-Now you need to import the list component into the main module and invoke its `render()` method.
+Now you need to import the list component into the main module and invoke it there.
 If you are still not clear on how to do this...

 1. Look at the answer key repository to see an example.
 1. If you still can't get it, see a member of your instruction team and we'll talk through it.